ashenBlade/habr-posts/pg_dphyp/post.en.md

-# pg_dphyp: teach PostgreSQL to JOIN tables differently
+# pg_dphyp: teach PostgreSQL to JOIN tables in a different way

 Greetings!